 - Eat a healthy, well balanced diet that is high in fiber and low in fat; this will ensure that your cholesterol levels remain in check.

 - Quit smoking as smoking increases cholesterol, hardens the arteries and causes other blood vessels to constrict.

 - Wear support socks or compression hosiery to improve low circulation.

 - Take a warm bath or soak feet in warm water to increase the blood flow.

-- Feet and other extremities should be kept warm by wearing thermal or woolen socks.
+- Keep feet and other extremities warm by wearing thermal or woolen socks.

 - Keep swollen feet raised for short intervals to allow the blood to flow through and help the fluid to drain from the feet.

-- Avoid staying inactive for long periods, keep moving to improve circulation (if you work in an office and spend most of the time seated, get up now and then to run an errand).
+- Avoid staying inactive for long periods, aiming for regular movement to improve circulation.
+If you work in an office and spend most of the time seated, get up now and then to run an errand.